reliancehie/recruiting-hda/README.md

 **NOTE: Please note any data issues you find and explain how you resolve them.
 We suggest programmatically querying the NPPES API and not downloading the bulk csv.**

-Please write up your approach in a Python 3.x Jupyter Notebook provisioned by (1-2 pages) and utilize the Pandas and/or Numpy libraries.
+Please write up your approach in a Python 3.x Jupyter Notebook provisioned in Docker (1-2 pages) and utilize the Pandas and/or Numpy libraries.
 You are also welcome and encouraged to use other python libraries that support your analysis.
 Please explain your work!

 ### BONUS: MIRTH Connect